Michigan returns plenty in 2019 to chase elusive Big Ten title

 “Cam McGrone is doing a good job, Jordan Anthony is certainly viable,” Brown said.
 “He’s really put himself in a good situation.”

-Cornerback Lavert Hill and safety Josh Metellus on Sunday announced via social media they are returning for next season, while the team awaits word on cornerback David Long’s plan.
-Kinnel is out of eligibility, but as one leaves, another arrives in highly regarded freshman safety Dax Hill.
+Cornerback Lavert Hill and safety Josh Metellus on Sunday announced via social media they are returning for next season, while cornerback David Long revealed Wednesday he will enter the NFL Draft.
+Kinnel is out of eligibility, but as one leaves, another arrives in highly regarded freshman safety Daxton Hill.

 But players who already have worked in Brown’s system are coming along well.